bschne/bschne.github.io/_posts/2024-02-18-algorithmic-nuggets-in-content-delivery.md

 title:  "Paper: Algorithmic Nuggets in Content Delivery"
 date:   2024-02-18 20:00:00 +0100
 categories:
+excerpt: A brief review of a paper outlining the algorithmic problems encountered in building a CDN.
 ---

-Brief review of a paper outlining the algorithmic problems encountered in building a CDN.

-# Algorithmic Nuggets in Content Delivery

 I might do a better write-up of this at some point, but for now here's a quick note about a fun paper I came across recently.
 It's by Bruce Maggs & Ramesh Sitaraman and titled [Algorithmic Nuggets in Content Delivery (2016)](https://sci-hub.se/https://doi.org/10.1145/2805789.2805800).